spacejack/glfx/readme.md

 	-sb Use single-buffering
 	-sz Specify window or screen size eg: -sz 1920x1080

 If using fullscreen, the app will attempt to determine display size.
-Sometimes this won't work and you'll need to provide screen dimensions manually.
+For some (hopefully rare) OS/hardware/driver combinations this may not work and you'll need to provide screen dimensions manually.